 You can also specify the size, the opacity and the position of the default form using the code, as follows:

 Private Sub Form1_Load(sender As Object, e As EventArgs Handles MyBase.Load Me.Text = “My First VB2019 Project” Me.BackColor =Color.Beige Me.MaximizeBox = False Me.MinimizeBox = True 'Specifying the form size to 400pixel x 400pixel Me.Size = New Size(400, 400) 'To set the form opacity at 85% Me.Opacity = 0.85 'To position the form at the center of the screen Me.CenterToParent() End Sub

 The runtime interface is shown in Figure 2.7

-Notice that the form is positioned in the center of the screen and the faint lines appear behind form as its opacity was set to 85%.
+The Form is positioned to the center of the screen and the faint lines appear behind the Form as its opacity was set to 85%.